Hi all, today I’ll be starting the first Lightroom Tutorial I’ve done in a long long time.

 What we’ll be looking at today as the title intends is how to resize our images in Lightroom.

-There is numerous programs out there that you can use for this including Photoshop of course but not a lot of people know that you can actually do it in Lightroom as well.
+There are numerous programs out there that you can use for this including Photoshop of course but not a lot of people know that you can actually do it in Lightroom as well.

 How I decided to write this tutorial was that I was refreshing my computer and starting it from scratch again when I job came up with a client looking to increase the size of their Images for print, I didn’t have Photoshop installed yet only Lightroom so I had to dig this one up as I hadn’t done it in a long time and I thought it would be the perfect time to write this tutorial both as a refresher for myself but also to drop some knowledge on you guys out there too.